jeffhammett/tor-scripts/README.md

 =============

-*checktoragent.sh*
+_checktoragent.sh_

 Takes the name of the apache2 log file as input.
-Checks the file for the Tor user agent.
+Greps the log file for access via the Tor user agent.

 -------------

+_checktorip.sh_

+Takes the IP and port of the server and the name of the apache2 log file as input.
+Greps the log file for access from Tor exit nodes